Big thank you to Gravastar for sending the P9 to review!

 It has just enough impact to remain interesting and satisfying, but I haven’t once felt or heard a bloated, clammy, or overly punchy response and it’s something you’ll likely really appreciate here – unless, of course, you’re one of those leftover Beats by Dre homies who can’t quite move on from 2013.

-In other words, if you don’t like this product you’re probably a Weenie.
+In other words, if you don’t like this representation you’re probably a Weenie.

-Because of the “knows its place” bass response, female vocals, and instruments sound natural and organic for the most part, as I’m never feeling like they’re being drowned out by the bass in any way.
+Because of the “knows its place” bass response, female vocals and instruments sound natural and organic for the most part, as I never feel like they’re being drowned out by the bass in any way.

 A great example of a track that works really well is Lolo Zouaï‘s “Lose Myself”, which is almost perfect in every way aside from a smidgen of sibilance in the highest frequencies which we’ll touch on in a bit.